grafana/agent/docs/sources/flow/reference/components/otelcol.receiver.opencensus.md

 `read_buffer_size` | `string` | Size of the read buffer the gRPC server will use for reading from clients. | `"512KiB"` | no `write_buffer_size` | `string` | Size of the write buffer the gRPC server will use for writing to clients. | | no `include_metadata` | `boolean` | Propagate incoming connection metadata to downstream consumers. | | no

+In order to use plain HTTP/JSON, specify the `endpoint` attribute.
+There is no HTTP-specific block.
+The HTTP/JSON address is the same as gRPC as the protocol is recognized and processed accordingly.

+To write traces with HTTP/JSON, `POST` to `[address]/v1/trace`.
+The JSON message format parallels the gRPC protobuf format, see this [OpenApi spec for it](https://github.com/census-instrumentation/opencensus-proto/blob/master/gen-openapi/opencensus/proto/agent/trace/v1/trace_service.swagger.json).

 Note that `max_recv_msg_size`, `read_buffer_size` and `write_buffer_size` are formatted in a special way, so that the units are included in the string - e.g. "512KiB" or "1024KB".